-At H.A.L.O. all pets are fixed before adoption.
+At H.A.L.O. all puppies & kittens are fixed before adoption.
 If there is a vet recommended special circumstance, you will be given a voucher which allows you to take your adopted pet to our veterinarian to be spayed/neutered at no additional cost to you.
 If the pet is not old enough at the time of adoption to receive a rabies vaccination or booster vaccine, the adopter is responsible for following up with any vet of the adopter’s choosing to ensure the appropriate vaccines are administered.
-You will also sign a contract at the time of adoption guaranteeing to follow the advice of our veterinarian and timely altercation/vaccination of your adopted pet when he/she is ready.
+You will also sign a contract at the time of adoption guaranteeing to follow the advice of our veterinarian and timely alteration/vaccination of your adopted pet when he/she is ready.
 If you go against our contract, we do have the right to take the pet back.

 When should I take my adopted pet to the vet?

 Your adopted pet should be taken for a wellness check within one month from the time of adoption.
 We make every effort to ensure you a happy and healthy adopted pet.
 Unfortunately, it is impossible to predict future health problems.
 If your new pet is exhibiting any symptoms of illness upon coming home, H.A.L.O. can be contacted for advice, but we recommend discussing these problems with your veterinarian.
 If the animal becomes ill and you are unable to incur the costs of veterinary care, please return the pet to H.A.L.O.
 We will ensure he/she receives all care needed.